-National Instruments recognises the continuing efforts around the LabVIEW ecosystem and its community by welcoming Joerg Hampel to the LabVIEW Champions program.
+National Instruments recognises his continuing efforts around the LabVIEW ecosystem and its community by welcoming Joerg Hampel to the LabVIEW Champions program.

 “Best Practices” are methods or techniques that are accepted as superior to alternative ways, so we should expect anybody to adopt them.
 Surprisingly, we all dodge best practices – because they’re too complex, too much effort, or too (insert-other-excuse-here).
 But why not take small steps?